Abuja Digital Studio · Est. 2018

 Crash reporting & grouping

-Crashes are submitted by the app and de-duplicated server-side using SHA-256 fingerprinting — duplicate crashes never create new rows.
+Crashes are submitted by the app and de-duplicated server-side using SHA-256 fingerprinting, so duplicate crashes never create new rows.

 Crash report payload